Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 Step 1：Divide 6 dice into 3 unordered pairs.
 $a_1=\binom{6}{2}\binom{4}{2}\binom{2}{2}/3!=15$

-Step 2：Calculate the possibilities of numbers each pair show.
+Step 2：Calculate the possibilities of numbers each pair shows.
 Choose 3 out of 6, ordered.
 If the result is unordered, the 2 outcomes $(1, 1, 3, 4, 3, 4)$ and  $(3, 3, 1, 4, 1, 4)$ are counted as 1.

 $a_2=\binom{6}{1}\binom{5}{1}\binom{4}{1}=120$